-Section 13.
+Section 12.
 Defeasance.
-In the event that the City, to effect the payment, retirement or redemption of any Bond, sets aside in the Bond Fund or in another special account, cash or noncallable Government Obligations, or any combination of cash and/or noncallable Government Obligations, in amounts and maturities which, together with the known earned income therefrom, are sufficient to redeem or pay and retire such Bond in accordance with its terms and to pay when due the interest and redemption premium, if any, thereon, and such cash and/or noncallable Government Obligations are irrevocably set aside and pledged for such purpose, then no further payments need be made into the Bond Fund for the payment of the principal of and interest on such Bond.
+In the event that the City, to effect the payment, retirement or redemption of any Bond, sets aside in the Bond Fund or in another special account, cash or noncallable Government Obligations, or any combination of cash and/or noncallable Government Obligations, in amounts and maturities which, together with the known earned income therefrom, are sufficient to redeem or pay and retire such Bond in accordance with its terms and to pay when due the interest and redemption premium, if any, thereon, and such cash and/or noncallable

+Government Obligations are irrevocably set aside and pledged for such purpose, then no further payments need be made into the Bond Fund for the payment of the principal of and interest on such Bond.
 The owner of a Bond so provided for shall cease to be entitled to any lien, benefit or security of this ordinance except the right to receive payment of principal, premium, if any, and interest from the Bond Fund or such special account, and such Bond shall be deemed to be not outstanding under this ordinance.

-The City shall give written notice of defeasance to the registered owners of all Bonds so provided for within 20 days of the defeasance and to each party entitled to receive notice in accordance with Section 21.
+The City shall give written notice of defeasance in accordance with Section 21.

-Section 14.
+Section 13.
 Covenants.
 The City hereby covenants and agrees with the owners of the Bonds for as long as any of the same remain outstanding as follows:

-- Establishment and Collection of Rates and Charges.
-The City shall establish, maintain and collect lawful rates and charges for the use of the services and facilities of the System and all commodities sold, furnished or supplied by the System, and shall adjust such rates and charges from time to time so that: - (1) Gross Revenues will at all times be sufficient (A) to pay all costs of and charges and expenses in connection with the proper operation and maintenance of the System, (B) to pay the principal of, interest on and any Sinking

-Fund Requirements for the outstanding Parity Bonds, as and when the same shall become due and payable, (C) to make when due all payments which the City is obligated to make into the Reserve Fund, (D) to make all other payments which the City is obligated to make pursuant to this ordinance or any Parity Bond Ordinance and (E) to pay all taxes, assessments or other governmental charges lawfully imposed on the System or the revenue therefrom or payments in lieu thereof and any and all other amounts which the City may now and hereafter become obligated to pay from Gross Revenues by law or contract; and the Net Revenues in each calendar year will equal at least 1.25 times the Annual Debt Service for such calendar year.
+- (a) Establishment and Collection of Rates and Charges.
+The City shall establish, maintain and collect lawful rates and charges for the use of the services and facilities of the System and all commodities sold, furnished or supplied by the System, and shall adjust such rates and charges from time to time so that: - (1) Gross Revenues will at all times be sufficient (A) to pay all costs of and charges and expenses in connection with the proper operation and maintenance of the System, (B) to pay the principal of, interest on and any Sinking Fund Requirements for the outstanding Parity Bonds, as and when the same shall become due and payable, (C) to make when due all payments which the City is obligated to make into the Reserve Fund, (D) to make all other payments which the City is obligated to make pursuant to this ordinance or any Parity Bond Ordinance and (E) to pay all taxes, assessments or other governmental charges lawfully imposed on the System or the revenue therefrom or payments in lieu thereof and any and all other amounts which the City may now and hereafter become obligated to pay from Gross Revenues by law or contract; and

+(2) the Net Revenues in each calendar year will equal at least1.25 times the Annual Debt Service for such calendar year.

 Solely for purposes of calculating the coverage requirement set forth above, there shall be added to Gross Revenues in any calendar year any amount withdrawn from the Rate Stabilization Fund in such calendar year and deposited in the Solid Waste Operating Fund, and there shall be subtracted from Gross Revenues in any calendar year any amount withdrawn from the Solid Waste Operating Fund and deposited in the Rate Stabilization Fund.
-After all of the Outstanding Parity Bonds are fully redeemed, refunded or defeased, credits to or from the Rate Stabilization Fund that occur within 90 days after the end of a Fiscal Year may be treated as occurring within such Fiscal Year.
+After all of the 2006 Bonds and 2008 Bonds are fully redeemed, refunded or defeased, credits to or from the Rate Stabilization Fund that occur within 90 days after the end of a Fiscal Year may be treated as occurring within such Fiscal Year.